|5 Dutch-Indos were on the 2010 World Cup team

 DM: Nigel de Jong

-Landzaat was educated in Ajax's youth academy, but only played one league match for the club before moving on to have lengthy spells with MVV, Willem II and AZ.
+Denny Landzaat was educated in Ajax's youth academy, but only played one league match for the club before moving on to have lengthy spells with MVV, Willem II and AZ.
 He was AZ's captain in the 2005–06 season, as they finished second in the Eredivisie.
 He later played for Wigan, Feyenoord, Twente and Willem II.
 Earned 28 caps.
-He went to the WC Finals in 2006.
+He went to the World Cup Finals in 2006.

 CM: Demy de Zeeuw

-He played for AGOVV, Go Ahead Eagles, AZ and AFC Ajax.
-While at AZ he was a key player in the squad that won the 2008–09 Dutch league, the club's first championship victory in 28 years.
+Demy de Zeeuw played for AGOVV, Go Ahead Eagles, AZ and AFC Ajax.
+While at AZ, he was a key player in the squad that won the 2008–09 Dutch league, the club's first championship victory in 28 years.
 Following this success he transferred to Ajax, with whom he won the 2009–10 Dutch Cup, and the 2010–11 Dutch league title.
-He had 27 caps and participated at Euro 2008 and South Africa 2010.
+He had 27 caps between 2007 and 2010.
+He participated at the European Championship in 2008 and the 2010 World Cup Finals in South Africa.

 Born in Dutch East Indies, Leo Bosschart captained Netherlands at the 1920 Summer Olympics in Antwerp, Belgium.
 There he won the bronze medal with Dutch national football team.
 He had 19 caps between 1909 and 1920.
 For his club career, he played for a club named Quick in the Hague.
 He was educated as an engineer.